TomfromBerlin/bashrc/README.md

 With this [.bashrc](/.bashrc) every time you start a terminal it will check if there is a directory named backup in `~/.shellcfg/`.
 If not, it will create one and backup the files I mentioned above.
 Just these files.
 The backup files are named `<FILENAME>.backup` resp. `<FILENAME>.backup~` (You'll have two versions of the backup).
 Although the directory `~/.shellcfg/` is hidden the content inside of it is not.
 You can navigate to the directory with `cd ~/.shellcfg/` and display the content with the `ls` command or just enable "Show hidden files" in your favorite file manager.

 If you messed up and want to roll back, you need to copy the backup files from `~/.shellcfg/backup/` to `~/` and `~/.shellcfg/` respectively and rename them to `.<FILENAME >`.
-Backups are only created when files have been modified.
+Unfortunately, a file is considered "tampered" even if only one attribute, such as the time of last access, has been changed.
+The content can be completely identical.
+This has the consequence that a backup is made every time an interactive shell is started.
+Except for making the files read-only, I haven't found a way to solve this problem with on-board tools yet.
+If someone has an idea, leave a comment.
+I would implement this immediately.
+Nevertheless, the backup function seems helpful, at least initially.
+If no further problems arise, it can be safely disabled or removed.

 Maybe one day I'll implement a handy rollback feature, but for now you should have a basic knowledge of file management, e.g. how to copy, move, and rename files.
 For more information use `man cp` or `man mv` at the command line.

-## Content
+## Scope of functions

-This [.bashrc](/.bashrc) consists of several files.
-On the one hand the actual [.bashrc](/.bashrc) and on the other hand a few files that are assigned to certain settings (mentioned above).
+This [.bashrc](/.bashrc) actually consists of not just one, but several files.
+On the one hand the actual [.bashrc](/.bashrc) and on the other hand a few files that contain certain settings, functions, and other stuff (see below).
 In principle, the contents of these files could also be written directly to the [.bashrc](/.bashrc), but it is a bit cleaner this way.
-These files can be found in the `~/.shellcfg/` directory.
+These additional files can be found in the `~/.shellcfg/` directory.

 ### Aliases and functions